-What kind of software and hardware do you all sell or provide?
+10. What kind of software and hardware do you offer?

-What kind of technical support do they offer?
+11. What kind of technical support do you offer?

 Nothing is worse than have an outage during a rush and your MSP not being there to help.
 24/7 technical support is the only way to go.